 The most important task for us is to use this provision to achieve the maximum enhancement to our nation’s precious landscapes while avoiding unacceptable environmental impacts.

 To ensure that we get this right and maximise the potential of the Visual Impact Provision project, National Grid is working closely and collaboratively with stakeholders.

 Email: [email protected]

 Our main VIP projects

 We have assessed 571km of our electricity transmission line in AONBs and National Parks to identify which sections have the highest visual impact on their surroundings.

 Using input from technical experts, local stakeholders and communities, the Stakeholder Advisory Group recommended priority schemes where replacing the overhead line with an underground connection could have a transformative effect on the landscape.

 VIP Fifth Annual Report

-The fourth annual report for the Visual Impact Provision (VIP) project covers the activities that we have undertaken over the last year, our engagement work with a wide range of stakeholders and an overview of each of the prioritised projects.
+The fifth annual report for the Visual Impact Provision (VIP) project covers the activities that we have undertaken over the last year, our engagement work with a wide range of stakeholders and an overview of each of the prioritised projects.

-It’s been another busy year of exciting milestones, including the submission of our first VIP project planning application in the Peak District.
+It’s been an exciting year for VIP, including the commencement of construction in Dorset and submission of a planning application in the Peak District.
 In addition to the prioritised projects, National Parks and Areas of Outstanding Natural Beauty across England and Wales are continuing to benefit from the Landscape Enhancement Initiative.